hpc/mpifileutils/README.md

 For documentation on how to use this library, see [libmfu](src/common/README.md).

 ## Build
+mpiFileUtils depends on several libraries. mpiFileUtils is available in [Spack](https://spack.io/), which simplifies the install to just:

+    spack install mpifileutils

+or to enable all features:

+    spack install mpifileutils +lustre +experimental

-mpiFileUtils depends on several libraries.
-To simplify builds, there are two scripts: buildme\_dependencies and buildme.
+To build from a release tarball, there are two scripts: buildme\_dependencies and buildme.
 The buildme\_dependencies script downloads and installs all the necessary libraries.
 The buildme script then builds mpiFileUtils assuming the libraries have been installed.
 Both scripts require that mpicc is in your path, and that it is for an MPI library that supports at least v2.2 of the MPI standard.
 Please review each buildme script, and edit if necessary.
 Then run them in sequence:

     ./buildme_dependencies
     ./buildme

-Alternatively, mpiFileUtils is available in [Spack](https://spack.io/), which simplifies the install to just:

-    spack install mpifileutils

-or to enable all features:

-    spack install mpifileutils +lustre +experimental
+To build from a clone, it may also be necessary to first run the buildme\_autotools script to obtain the required set of autotools.

 ## Project Design Principles
 The following principles drive design decisions in the project.